pedrocorreiacodes/ops-201/reading-notes/Class 04.md

 After applying the fix, test it and make sure that the fix solved the problem.

-Create preventative measures so that the problem doens't occur in the future.
+Create preventative measures so that the problem doesn't occur in the future.
 Document it in the knowledge base, so that if anyone else run across this particular issue they´ll know how to address it.